gkaf89/NCC-Trainings/docs/cuda/exercise-3.md

           if ((row < width) && (col < width))
             {
               float temp = 0;
-              // each thread computes one
+              // Each thread computes one
-              // element of the block sub-matrix
+              // Element of the block sub-matrix
               for (int i = 0; i < width; ++i)
                 {
                   temp += d_a[row*width+i]*d_b[i*width+col];